neurospin-projects/2022_cambroise_interpret_multivae/README.md

 the interplaybetween data types are non-trivial research questions and long-standing goals in machine learning research.

-This is the official code for the ISBI 2023.
+This is the official repository for our ISBI 2023 paper associated code.
 If you have any question about the code or the paper, we are happy to help!